benyanke/docker-nginx-php7-fpm/README.md

 ## Tags

-This repo uses two dockerfiles: `Dockerfile-7.2`, tracking tag `7.2`, and eventually will be adding `Dockerfile-7.3`, tracking future tag `7.3`.
+This repo uses two dockerfiles: `Dockerfile-7.2`, tracking tag `7.2`, and `Dockerfile-7.3`, tracking tag `7.3`.

+Note that the 7.3 is still in testing, and you shouldn't use it for production without doing your own test.
+Until this message is removed from the readme, the `7.3` tag may break without notice or fast fix.